mcakes/assignment_0219/README.md

 If you have extra time and want an additional challenge, use your SVI volatility curve to price the 20 December 2019 variance swap.
 You can learn about variance swaps [here](gs-volatility_swaps.pdf).
-Additionally, the [VIX Whitepaper](https://www.cboe.com/micro/vix/vixwhite.pdf) may be a useful resource
- - the VIX is computed as a 30 day variance swap.
+Additionally, the [VIX Whitepaper](https://www.cboe.com/micro/vix/vixwhite.pdf) may be a useful resource (note thatthe VIX is computed as a 30 day variance swap).

 ## Sample Solution